T3P3/Panelolu2/README.md

 Contents:

-- Eagle files for the Panelolu2 circuit board
+- Eagle files for the Panelolu2 circuit board.

+- Eagle files for the Sanguinololu and Melzi expansion header boards.

 - SCAD files for the case (note still a work in progress)